abofficial444/abofficial444/README.md

 I studied Civil and Enviromental Engineering

-I impact lives on series of data-driven technology, My language proficiency are Java, Python and SQL I have built series of data_driven products in the likes of hybrid recommender systems, customer care chatbots and has consumed a lot of machine learning projects as an API for 3rd party integration purposes, also implemented a bit of operation research to allocate resources and make informed decisions.
+I impact lives on series of data-driven technology, My language proficiency are Java, Python and SQL I have built series of data_driven products in the likes of hybrid recommender systems, customer care chatbots and has consumed alot of machine learning projects as an API for 3rd party integration purposes, also implemented a bit of operation research to allocate resources and make informed decisions.

 Softwares/Technologies/Frameworks/Project Management skills